soumyadip1995/BabyGPT/quant/quant.md

-### Quantization
+# Quantization

 We are performing post training quantization.
 After training has been completed, we quantize the layers in order, instead of quantizing everything at once.
-Will elaborate more about quantization later on.
+Will elaborate more about quantization later on. tokenizer.py generates tokenizer.model.
+Add it to your model.

 ## llama quantization

-I haven't included the llama quantization yet.
-You can follow the instructions below if you wish to:
+I haven't included the llama quantization.
+You can follow the instructions below if you wish to try:

 Downloading pretrained weights
 Except for when you are training from scratch, you will need the pretrained weights from Meta.